 *If you are not comfortable performing the installation yourself or run into any issues following the installation, please consult a professional plumber.

-Starting at the inlet end of the arm (typically the longer section of the arm), wrap the plumber's tape clockwise 5 full turns around the threads tightly.
+Starting at the inlet end of the arm (the longer section of the arm), wrap the plumber's tape clockwise 5 full turns around the threads tightly.
 The correct direction allows the tape to stay on while tightening the arm to the wall fitting.
+The inlet end with the tape will go inside your wall fitting.

 - Hand-tighten the arm to your wall fitting.
 As the shower arm tightens, you should begin to line it up so the water outlet is pointing downwards (the final position).
 If you feel it is too loose and the shower arm is still turning fairly easily, then continue to tighten the arm for an additional turn.